Web Animation / Retarded Animal Babies

 - Potty Humor: Happens quite a bit, such as when the gang eat a pie (and, later, a huge cake) made of shit and Donkey shat out lighting when he was upset that he couldn't get into a county fair and get funnel cake.

 - Rule of Funny: A donkey can shit lightning!

 - Screw Yourself: Puppy's totally unsurprising reaction to seeing his future self.

 - Shout-Out: "Splunge" is a reference to a Monty Python's Flying Circus sketch.

 - Single-Target Sexuality: Hamster is saving himself for Bruce Willis.

-- Six Is Nine: Episode 4 features a fake TV screen as a bonus feature.
+- 6 Is 9: Episode 4 features a fake TV screen as a bonus feature.
 Selecting Channel 666 leads to a video of Satan eating children from a bowl.
 Channel 999 is the same thing upside down.

 - Something Completely Different: Episode 4, which featured a TV remote control system to get to all sorts of extras.